windwood-xmu/coderbot/README.md

 - [ ] Audio hearing by using microphone
 - [ ] 3D mapping environment (not sure raspberry can do it alone with only one camera and moves)
 - [ ] Review all translation files

+**Changelog**
+- [x] Issue 53, stop camera sensors after program stopped
+- [ ] Issue 54, print block don't work.
+It wanted, but will be comming soon with more than only text messages